SigmaGmbH/swisstronik-tutorials/hyperlane_sample_crosschain_contract/README.md

-# Demo Cross-Chain contract Swisstronik <-> Mumbai
+# Demo Cross-Chain contract Swisstronik <-> Bsc Testnet

 ## Overview
 This project demonstrates basic Cross-Chain contract which is using Hyperlane Mailbox to broadcast messages across chains.